 The times when the unexpected happens are the times when you need help the most.
-Roadside assistance can be a godsend if your car breaks down, gets stuck in mud, you lock your keys inside or you need a roadside assessment of your car.
+Roadside assistance can be a godsend if your car breaks down, you lock your keys inside or you need a roadside assessment of your car.

 Often minor mechanical problems can be fixed roadside too, so ensure your roadside assistance provider covers you for this.

 If your car is still running but you don’t know if it’s safe to drive, roadside assistance should provide an assessor who can look at your car and let you know the best course of action.
 Roadside assistance staff should be able to provide you with mechanics or repairers in the area if you need immediate help.